JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 | `build_scan`  | Saves build reports in the `custom values` section of the [build scan](https://scans.gradle.com/).
 Note that the Gradle Enterprise plugin limits the number of custom values and their length.
 In big projects, some values could be lost                                                                                                                                                                                                                                                                   |                                                                                                                                                                                                                                                                                                                                                                                               |
 | `http`        | Posts build reports using HTTP(S).
 The POST method sends metrics in JSON format.
 You can see the current version of the sent data in the [Kotlin repository](https://github.com/JetBrains/kotlin/blob/master/libraries/tools/kotlin-gradle-plugin/src/common/kotlin/org/jetbrains/kotlin/gradle/plugin/statistics/CompileStatisticsData.kt).
 You can find samples of HTTP endpoints in [this blog post](https://blog.jetbrains.com/kotlin/2022/06/introducing-kotlin-build-reports/#enable_build_reports)   |

-Here's the list of available options for `kotlin.build.report`:
+Here's a list of available options for `kotlin.build.report`:

 ```none
 # Required outputs.
 Any combination is allowed